RunestoneInteractive/RunestoneServer/source/AlgorithmAnalysis/analysis.rst

     print(sumOfN(10))

-Now look at the function in :ref:`Listing 2 <lst_sum2>`.
+Now look at the function in :ref:`ActiveCode 2 <lst_sum2>`.
 At first glance it may look strange, but upon further inspection you can see that this function is essentially doing the same thing as the previous one.
 The reason this is not obvious is poor coding.
 We did not use good identifier names to